Method

 Final publication

-In syndication with other media, we publish our final report in an innovative format, experimenting with data, visualization and multimedia.
+In syndication with other media, we publish our final report in an innovative format, experimenting with data, visualisation and multimedia.

 FACTA’s method in practice